-Our Afro-Cuban classes are intended to introduce dancers to new, rarely seen forms of Afro-Cuban dance and provide them with a new avenue for self-expression.
-This class consists of a warm-up with a concentration on fundamental movements and sweat-inducing exercises, along with movement vocabulary for various dance forms.
+Our Cuban Tradition classes are intended to introduce dancers to new, rarely seen forms of Afro-Cuban & other Cuban rhythms to provide them with a new avenue for self-expression.
+This classes consists of a warm-up with a concentration on fundamental movements and sweat-inducing exercises, along with movement vocabulary for various dance forms.
 Are you ready to sweat?

-Come to learn your new Afro Cuban moves at Latin Street with Edson De Cuba every Wednesday!
+Come to learn your new Cuban Traditional moves at Latin Street with Edson De Cuba every Wednesday!

 6:50p: Son Cubano